 For this question, the admissions committee is looking for more than a simple, pithy explanation.
 You just read what Brown wants to see in this essay response, but do not write something that isn’t genuine.
 Your essay should be authentic to you, not what you think will win over admissions officers.

 You are writing about why you are interested in attending Brown for a certain major, so be you!

 If you want to study Egyptology & Assyriology (which is a real major at Brown!), they want to know about the thought process and experiences that led you to such a desire.

 - Tell the story of how you came to this decision or how you plan to use your education after graduation.

-They want to see deeply into who you are, in 250 words or less.
+They want to see who you are, in 250 words or less.
 In your response, you need to demonstrate that you are a free thinker who respects knowledge and the pursuit of your study.